njacobs5074/InOutBoard/README.md

 [![Build Status](https://travis-ci.org/njacobs5074/InOutBoard.svg?branch=master)](https://travis-ci.org/njacobs5074/InOutBoard)
-# InOutBoard - Simple In/Out Board App
+# InOutBoard - Simple In/Out Board App #

-This application implementation of an "in/out board" - a 20th century device that people used in offices to record their comings and goings.
-They usually include the following information, presented in a table:
+This application implements an "in/out board" - a 20th century device that people used in offices to record their comings and goings.
+In/out boards usually include the following information, presented in a table:
 * Person's name
 * Their status, i.e. in or out of the office
 * A comment

-I wrote this application to teach myself how to use AngularJS a bit better, SpringBoot, and STOMP/WebSockets.
+I wrote this application to teach myself how to use [AngularJS](https://angularjs.org/) a bit better, [SpringBoot](http://projects.spring.io/spring-boot/), and [STOMP/WebSockets](http://jmesnil.net/stomp-websocket/doc/).
 This initial version is web-based - the next iteration will provide an Android app.

 ## Getting Started